blacklightpy/vaultofknowledge/Buttermilk.md

 Buttermilk does not contain butter or milk.
 But what it is is basically the leftover when you churn butter out of milk.

-It is used as an analogy by Ramana Maharshi to illustrate the relationship between Brahmaan, Eeshvara and Jagat.
+It is used as an analogy by Ramana Maharshi to illustrate the relationship between Brahman, Eeshvara and Jagat.
 # The Analogy

 From Sayings of Sri Ramakrishna (848):